 When we are baptized, we receive a precious gift from God, the gift of grace.
 Grace is a participation, or a sharing, in God's life and friendship.
 Grace helps us to respond to God with love.
-As a parent or godparent, you play a vital role in preparing the way for this gift of grace to flourish in the life of your child or god-child.
-As you look forward to the Baptism of this child, pray for the gift of grace, which you first received when you were baptized, to strengthen and support you now and in the days, months, and years to come.
+As a parent or godparent, you play a vital role in preparing the way for this gift of grace to flourish in the life of your child or godof this child, pray for the gift of grace. which you first received when you were baptized, to strengthen and support you now and in the days, months, and years to come.